Mexican Spitfire's Elephant: Reception

 After six Spitfire pictures, critics had noticed that the scripts were using the same situations again and again, and the reviews noted the laugh content but also noted the repetition.
 Mexican Spitfire's Elephant, however, received the best reviews in years.
-"By all odds, Mexican Spitfire's Elephant is the funniest picture of the series.
-The Los Angeles preview audience was kept in a constant state of merriment by the film."
+"By all odds, Mexican Spitfire's Elephant is the funniest picture of the series," wrote Vance King in Motion Picture Herald.
+"The Los Angeles preview audience was kept in a constant state of merriment by the film."
 Variety called it "solid laugh entertainment and best of the group."
 Film Daily reported, "Broad comedy runs rampant again in the latest of the Mexican Spitfire series.
 Those who like this sort of comedy should find Mexican Spitfire's Elephant good for an hour of solid laughs.
 Leslie Goodwins has given the film whirlwind direction."
 Exhibitors generally liked it, with one advising fellow showmen, "If you need a picture to provide laughs, don't overlook this one, for our people were really all in from laughing."